Can bones be fed to your pet?

 How to feed bones:

-Bones should always be fed raw.
-When cooked, bone can become hard and brittle meaning they can hurt your pup’s teeth or splinter which can potentially harm your dog.
+Bones should always be fed raw to our pets.
+When cooked, bone can become hard and brittle meaning they can hurt your dog's teeth or splinter which can potentially harm your dog.
 Ensuring that the bones you feed are raw and your pup is supervised while chewing are great ways to minimise potential harm.

 Size of the bone: